How to Make Chicken Salad—No Mayo Required

 Creamy and packed with fresh flavors, this healthy chicken salad no mayo recipe cuts back on calories and fat, but not on flavor.

 Chicken salad is a great anytime meal.
 It’s made with convenient ingredients, is satisfying and versatile, and is of course, flavorful.
 But creamy chicken salads can also be laden with unnecessary fat and calories thanks to one particular ingredient—mayo.
 Mayonnaise is a key ingredient in most chicken salads, and for good reason—it’s delicious!
 But with a few swaps you can easily replicate its function in chicken salad without the unwanted extra calories.

 This chicken salad no mayo recipe utilizes regular nonfat plain yogurt, but for an added boost of protein, you can also use Greek yogurt.
-For a summery option, check out this yogurt-based chicken salad made with cantaloupe.
 Or check out our Buffalo Chicken Salad for creamy salad anytime.

 Now, let’s whip up a healthy chicken salad recipe.

 How to Make a Creamy Chicken Salad—No Mayo Needed

 This recipe serves eight, but keeps in the refrigerator for five days—hello, work lunches!